How to Create an Anonymous Email?

 A secret identity if you will.

-Again, don’t use something that can be used to identify you.
+Again, don’t use something that can be used to identify you, like personal information.

 It’s a good idea to use a password generator.